PeterChauYEG/FCC-Algorithms/README.md

 ## Purpose

-This is an algorithm guide for use at the April 2016 Coffee-and-Code in Edmonton, Alberta.
+This is an algorithm guide for use at Coffee-and-Code meetups in Edmonton, Alberta.
 We will work through these together.

 ## Getting Started the easy way